two small crochet birds sitting on a branch

 Finished size: Approximately 2.5 inches

-How to Crochet a Little Bird
+How to Crochet a Small Bird

 Small crochet bird keychain in a hand.